-To run the class, we met after school one day a week for 2 hours and then met online via Google Hangout one evening a week.
+To run the class, we met after school one day a week for 2 hours and then met online via Google Hangout one evening a week and did distance learning.
 Students were issued a Chromebook for the duration of the class and everything was 100% student-centered.

 Each week to start had a different theme that dealt with psychology and then the last several weeks put all of that knowledge to use in creating a sociology experiment to prove a hypothesis based on what they had learned throughout the course.